mandalapu1994/AZ400-Azure_DevOps_Engineer_Expert/Instructions/Labs/AZ400_M03_L04_Configuring_Agent_Pools_and_Understanding_Pipeline_Styles.md

     > **Note**: If you receive an error message at this point indicating that the current system settings prevent you from downloading the file, in the Internet Explorer window, in the upper right corner, click the gearwheel symbol designating the **Settings** menu header, in the dropdown menu, select **Internet Options**, in the **Internet Options** dialog box, click **Advanced**, on the **Advanced** tab, click **Reset**, in the **Reset Internet Explorer Settings** dialog box, click **Reset** again, click **Close**, and try the download again.

     > **Note**: These instructions are given for Windows if you have system with any other operating system please follow the on screen instructions to install the agent.
+For mac before you open Terminal to follow steps navigate to **Settings-> Developer Tools -> turn on the Terminal** to use the terminal for setting up the agent.

 1. Start Windows PowerShell as administrator and in the **Administrator: Windows PowerShell** console run the following lines to create the **C:\\agent** directory and extract the content of the downloaded archive into it.